GiganticPlayground/open-webui/README-FORK.md

-# Open WebUI - Custom Fork
+# Open WebUI - Custom Fork - OpenAI Focused

+This is a fork of the Open WebUI project that is focused on integrating OpenAI's APIs and excludes Ollama.

+This fork is not affiliated with OpenAI.

 This repo is all tested on macOS.
 For other environments, you may need to adjust the instructions.

+## General Dependencies

+1. You'll need an OpenAI API Key.
+You can get one by signing up at https://beta.openai.com/signup/.

 ## Running Natively